VTrelat/BARReL/README.md

 The discharger also produces Lean theorems named after the POG tags–e.g. `Counter.Initialisation_<i>`, which can be used as lemmas in subsequent proofs, if needed.

 ## How it works (high level)
-1. **Parse POG XML**: read types, definitions, and proof obligations from Atelier B’s PO XML schema.
+1. **Parse PO XML**: read types, definitions, and proof obligations from Atelier B’s PO XML schema.
 2. **Extract logical goals**: turn the schema into `Goal` records containing variables, hypotheses, and the goal term.
 3. **Encode to Lean**: map B terms and types to Lean expressions, using the set-theoretic primitives in `Barrel/Builtins.lean` and Lean's meta-programming features.
 4. **Discharge**: generate Lean theorem declarations for each goal and run the user-supplied tactics.
 Generated goals should closely resemble the original B proof obligations.